How You Should Exercise

 - You can use then to recover from injury, just as easily as for regular maintenance.

 You have a practical “toolbox” of movements to undo tightness and ease aches and daily pains, so they don’t set into your body.

 Move Well To Live Well As You Grow Older

 We can help you train your body using smooth powerful movements to live a happier healthier life in a more comfortable body, and in this course, we show you guided step by step exercise movements, no matter who you are or what you do, whether you are young and fit, ready to start again, or just beginning to feel the tell-tale signs of growing older.

-To get started, sign up for free to access the shoulder mobility exercise.
-If you like it and want more, enrol for all 26 movements that will help you with everything you need to increase your range of mobility, strengthen your body, reduce tightness and binding, easy everyday aches and pains, mindful movements and even get better sleep.
+To get started, try the free to access the shoulder mobility exercise.
+If you like it and want more, enrol for all 27 movements that will help you with everything you need to increase your range of mobility, strengthen your body, reduce tightness and binding, easy everyday aches and pains, mindful movements and even get better sleep.
 You will be guided through them, step by step, in three levels of increasing complexity, leading to smooth comfortable integrated movement sets of optimum health.